vhinzjohn1/PC-Picker/SUPABASE_SETUP.md

 ## Step 4: Create Database Tables

-In your Supabase dashboard, go to SQL Editor and run this SQL to create the required tables:
+In your Supabase dashboard, go to SQL Editor and run the SQL from the `DATABASE_SETUP.sql` file in your project root.
+This will create all the required tables including:

+- `user_profiles` - User information and preferences
+- `parts` - Individual PC components
+- `pc_setups` - Saved PC configurations
+- `setup_parts` - Parts belonging to each setup

+The script includes:
+- All necessary tables with proper relationships
+- Row Level Security (RLS) policies for data protection
+- Indexes for optimal performance
+- Automatic timestamp updates

+Alternatively, you can run the individual table creation scripts:

 ```sql
 -- Create user_profiles table